 To determine the total capacity based on State standards, the capacity of the chargeable classrooms are multiplied by the State loading standards and then the capacity of the projects completed since 1998/99 (when the baseline was established) are added based on the State funded new construction projects and the District funded projects (which mainly represents portables added).
-As Table 7 shows, the total State capacity of the District facilities is 702,113 students.
+The appendix includes the new construction projects funded with the exception of the four projects just funded in May 2022.
+Those four projects were for multi-purpose rooms and used 63 middle school grants each.
+As Table 7 shows, the total State capacity of the District facilities is 702,365 students.